 As a district, we are dedicated to keeping our schools safe.
 This commitment includes the following:

-= A School Resource Officer: New to the District for the 2018-2019 school year is our school resource officer, Brian Fletcher.
-While new to this role, Officer Fletcher has been serving Batavia as a member of the Police Department for several years and he is an active member of our community.
+= A School Resource Officer: Beginning in the 2018-2019 school year a full time school resource officer was added to the staff as part of our safety team.
+Now in his second year with the District, Officer Brian Fletcher has been serving Batavia as a member of the Police Department for several years and he is an active member of our community.
 He has a visible presence in all of our buildings each day, and he is developing great relationships within each school, which is a key part of the SRO position.
 The SRO position is a joint venture between the District and the Village of Batavia, and we are appreciative of the support from Village Council and the Village Administration.

 =Safety Drills: Our students and staff participate regularly in safety drills throughout the school year.
 These drills are to practice our protocols in case of a fire, tornado or school threat.
 We also communicate with the students in an age-appropriate manner why we are conducting these drills and explain the expectations in case of a real emergency.